Saving vs. Investing: What Is Investing? Part 2 – How to Find Your Best Investments

 All that asset management, diversification, that’s for idiots.
 You can’t diversify enough to know what you’re doing. ~ Mark Cuban

 Without the knowledge of investor identity, people are relegated to the role of passive investors who have to spread out their bets in case their guesses fail.
 Ironically, when most people talk about diversification, they mean to spread your investments across various risk levels within one asset class.
 They’re still packing all their bets within the paper asset space and opening themselves up to systemic risk.

-However, the successful investor gains traction by focusing in their areas of strength, not diversifying.
+However, the successful gain traction by focusing on their areas of strength, not diversifying.

 When you’ve zeroed in on your investor identity and you know what your ideal investments look like, you’re equipped with the tools of an active investor.
 This allows you to target your resources in investments where you have the most control.

 To hedge against systemic risk, you would want to diversify across asset classes, for example, holding real estate, businesses, and commodities.

 Ask yourself these questions to help you make fruitful investment decisions:

 - Other than monetary return, why would I invest in this opportunity?